jegali/Cloudberry-Cluster/ubuntu-install.md

 The operation of the software is very intuitive, so I'll skip a tutorial at this point.
 But before the SD card can be cloned, some software should be installed so that the individual Raspberry can be controlled headless after the cloning process - i.e. without using an external keyboard, monitor and mouse.

 ## Installing additional software
+The installation of additional software also takes time - therefore this step should also only be performed once and then either automated or cloned.

+### OpenSSH
 After installing and configuring the basic system, I installed an OpenSSH server so that I can continue the rest of the installation steps from my PC.
 On the freshly installed system, open a console and install SSH through

 ```bash